 Is SCSS tax saving?

-Although investments under this scheme qualifies for tax benefits under Section 80C, the interest earned is treated as an income, and is therefore taxable.
-If your income from the interest deposits exceeds Rs.
-10,000 per year, then your income will also be subjected to tax deduction at source (TDS).
-This means that even if the total amount of your income isn’t taxable, you will still have to file returns to regain your TDS.
+Investments under this scheme qualifies for tax benefits under Section 80C up to Rs.
+1.5 lakh per annum.
+However, the interest earned is treated as an income, and is therefore taxable.
+If your income from interest exceeds Rs.
+50,000 per year, then your income will also be subjected to tax deduction at source (TDS).
+This means that even if the total amount of your income isn’t taxable, you will still have to file returns to claim your TDS.